stevegt/grid-cli/v2/doc/140-cache.md

 ### Ant Routing Mechanism: The Syscall Tree

-The syscall tree acts like an "ant routing" mechanism:
+The cache tree acts like an "ant routing" mechanism:

-1. **Hierarchy and Routing**:
-    - The syscall tree uses hierarchical keys.
-Each node in the tree represents a level of parameter matching.
     - On a cache miss, the kernel routes the message to the module whose syscall tree key matches the most leading parameter components.
-    - Example: If no exact match exists for `promiseHash/moduleHash/arg1/arg2`, but a node matches `promiseHash/moduleHash/arg1`, the kernel routes the message through that path.

 2. **Acceptance as a Promise**:
     - Modules define an `Accept()` function that encompasses the acceptance criteria for promises, module hashes, and arguments.